ibm-cloud-docs/vmwaresolutions/services/f5_considerations.md

 * Before you delete the F5 BIG-IP service, ensure that the existing BIG-IP VE configuration is removed correctly.
 Specifically, network traffic must be routed around BIG-IP VE instead of through BIG-IP VE.
 Otherwise, the existing data traffic from your environment might be impacted.

-* If you installed the F5 BIG-IP service before VMware Solutions v4.0 and you, then delete that service, you must manually remove the DNS entries.
+* If you installed the F5 BIG-IP service before VMware Solutions v4.0 and then deleted that service, you must manually remove the DNS entries.
 For more information, see [Manually removing the DNS entries](/docs/vmwaresolutions?topic=vmwaresolutions-vc_deletingservices#vc_deletingservices-DNS-entries).

 ## Related links
 {: #f5_considerations-related}